-The essential mobility tool of first responders and military personnel, Bell Helicopters are a global symbol of life-saving technology.
-Bell joined the LGO partnership in 2014 as part of a major talent development effort to help accelerate the company’s technological and operational excellence.
-LGO internships give students exposure to helicopter design, system integration, and analytics-driven road mapping of the Bell supply chain.
+Bell is essential to first responders and military personnel, as a global symbol of life-saving technology.
+Bell joined the LGO partnership in 2014 to help accelerate the company’s technological and operational excellence.
+LGO internships at Bell give students exposure to helicopter design, system integration, and analytics-driven supply chain management.

 Paul Baxter (LGO ’16)

 Location: Grand Prairie, TX

 Bell’s Drive Systems Center DSC is a low volume, high variety job shop with hundreds of machines, thousands of parts, and tens of thousands of operations.
 Paul developed an automated scheduling model, now used at the site.
 Supervisors now spend less time scheduling jobs, and machines are utilized more efficiently.